Last updated on

 Do it yourself in Illinois

-Register with IL Department of Revenue and get Tax ID Number
+Register with IL Department of Revenue and get a State Tax ID Number

 Personal Property Replacement Tax

 Illinois LLCs are required to pay 1.5% of their net income to the IL Dept. of Revenue.

 If your Illinois LLC sells goods, you are required to collect and pay sales tax.
 You can register with the IL Dept. of Revenue as mentioned above.
 You’ll need to submit sales tax returns on a periodic basis to the state.

 If you have employees, you need to:

 – withhold federal, state, and payroll taxes from your employees’ wages

 – get a Federal Tax ID Number for your LLC

 – register with the Department of Employment and withhold payroll taxes.